sergeybratus/HammerPrimer/README.md

 **Abstract**: Parser Combinators and Hammer are introduced, course outline.
 System requirements:
-* Linux
+* Linux, or
-* OS X with homebrew or macports
+* OS X with homebrew or macports, or
 * Windows with virtual machine

 ## Lecture 2 - JSON/HTTP